Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_PRG_top_modified.jpg)

-Please note the dicrete set of 47 pF caps on SDROE, SDRMPX, SDPOE, SDPMPX that help suppressing sound glitches on these bootleg cartridges.
+Please note the dicrete set of 47 pF caps on SDROE, SDRMPX, SDPOE, SDPMPX that helps suppressing sound glitches on these bootleg cartridges.
+Not mandatory for Sengoku 2 but if we’re going to do all that fiddly soldering anyway, we might as well see it through to the end.

 ![](/MVS_bootleg_convert/Sengoku2_bootleg_CHA_top_modified.jpg)